Fmstrat/ownnote/README.md

 # ownNote
+The official release information and downloads can be found at: https://apps.owncloud.com/content/show.php/ownNote+-+Notes+Application?content=168512

 ## Installation
 - Place this app in **owncloud/apps/ownnote** (Rename the extracted ZIP to "ownnote" or you will receive errors)